Local Markets & Farms –

-Local Farms and Farmer’s Markets – Click on these links and be amazed at how easy it is to find farms and markets in your area.
+Farmers Markets and Local Farms – Click on these links and be amazed at how easy it is to find farms and markets in our community.
 Doesn’t it make more sense to keep money circulating in your local community?
 Think about the cost involved in transporting imported farm products.
 Or yet, do you really know how or when the imported goods were grown and processed?
 When you get produce, eggs, and meat from local farmers you are assured of the quality of the food.
 Just FOOD FOR THOUGHT!

 - Want to help local farmers and eat healthy?
-Visit the Localharvest website to get information on farms in your area.
+Visit the Local Harvest website to get information on farms in your area.
 They have an amazing interactive map of the US that pinpoints local farm locations, information on their products and contact information.
 It’s an incredible site that supports the small family farmers.
-Please encourage local agricultural efforts by visiting them on their farm or at your local Farmer’s Market on a regular basis.

 - EAT WILD This site leads you to United States’ families growing beef, eggs, poultry, goats, dairy products and hogs.
 Each farm lists their standards (organic, all-natural etc) but all are listed as naturally grown on open range without the use of hormones or antibiotics.
 You can expect to pay a little more but price is outweighed when comparing nutritional value and supporting the small family farmers.